GlobalStewardship2026/global-stewardship-charter-2026-public-review/README.md

 **Date:** April 18, 2026 · **License:** CC BY-NC-ND 4.0
 **For:** General public · Educators · Policy makers · Civil society organisations

 The founding charter of the Global Stewardship Council.
-Sets out the structural and ethical framework for planetary-scale stewardship, including new sections on AI rights, data governance, and intergenerational responsibility — including a Seventh Generation Audit and Weighted Stewardship Index.
+Sets out the structural and ethical framework for planetary-scale stewardship, including sections on AI rights, data governance, and intergenerational responsibility — including a Seventh Generation Audit and Weighted Stewardship Index.
 The entry point to the entire framework.

 ---